-On February 10, 2015, we entered into an underwriting agreement, or the Cowen Agreement, with Cowen and Company, LLC, as the representative of the several underwriters, or the Cowen Underwriters, relating to an underwritten public offering of 13,580,246 shares of our Common Stock, at a public offering price of \$4.05 per share.
+On February 10, 2015, we entered into an underwriting agreement, or the Cowen Agreement, with Cowen and Company, LLC, as the representative of the several underwriters, or the Cowen Underwriters, relating to an underwritten public offering of 13,580,246 shares of Common Stock, at a public offering price of \$4.05 per share.
 Under the terms of the Cowen Agreement, we granted the Cowen Underwriters a 30-day option to purchase up to an aggregate of 2,037,036 additional shares of Common Stock, which option was exercised in full.
 The net proceeds to us from the offering were approximately \$59.1 million, after deducting underwriting discounts and commissions and other estimated offering expenses payable by us.
-The offering closed on February 17, 2015.
+The offering closed on February 17, 2015 and we issued 15,617,282 shares of our Common Stock.